Service and Assistance Animal Policy

 2. Ensure that animals are under control at all times.
 If an animal exhibits unacceptable behavior, the handler must take effective action to correct the situation.

-5. Adhere to cleanup rules: Handlers must follow local clean up ordinances when their animals defecate.
+6. Adhere to cleanup rules: Handlers must follow local clean up ordinances when their animals defecate.
+Waste should be disposed of in a sealed bag and placed in a trash room or outdoor receptacle.
 Individuals with disabilities who physically cannot clean up after their own service or assistance animal may not be required to pick up and dispose of feces but are responsible for finding someone to do so for them.

 Animals may be removed from any campus facility for the following reasons: